ppy/osu-wiki/news/2024/2024-08-19-the-followpoint-motion-the-ultimate-catcher.md

 ![](/wiki/shared/news/2024-08-19-the-followpoint-motion-the-ultimate-catcher/banner.jpg)

 Welcome or welcome back to The Followpoint, a series where we interview various community figures and players!
-This time we interviewed [Motion](https://osu.ppy.sh/users/3885626), a player who has mastered osu!catch to the point where he just recently managed to end [YesMyDarknesss](https://osu.ppy.sh/users/4158549)' 3-year reign as rank #1!
+This time we interviewed ::Motion::{ user-id=3885626 }, a player who has mastered osu!catch to the point where he just recently managed to end ::YesMyDarknesss::{ user-id=4158549 }' 3-year reign as rank #1!

 So, let's have a read!